Installation & Setup

 Required Dependencies

-DSPy.rb requires Ruby 3.3+ and includes these core dependencies:
+DSPy.rb requires Ruby 3.3+ and automatically installs these dependencies:

 Observability